 For most companies, developing a winning innovation strategy isn’t business as usual.
 It takes time, skills, and resources, including a dedicated team of entrepreneurial professionals to guide the process.
 But it can be difficult to determine which people will be best suited to an organization’s needs because there are so many innovation roles, job titles, and descriptions out there.
 What do they all do?

 As an innovation consultancy, we’ve been involved in innovation projects around the globe.
 This means we have cooperated with many different profiles within the field of innovation.
-So we thought we’d make a list of all the different job titles we’ve encountered in hopes that it might give you insights into the various roles you could use during your innovation process.
+So we thought we’d make a list of all the different innovation jobs we’ve encountered in hopes that it might help you determine various the roles you could use during your innovation process.

 This list already contains 19 different innovation job titles and descriptions.
-The terms and responsibilities are constantly evolving, so if you know of a job title that could be a useful addition to this post, please share it on LinkedIn!
+The terms and responsibilities are constantly evolving, so if you know of innovation jobs that should be added to this post, please share them on LinkedIn!

 Many thanks in advance and let’s keep innovating.